777ki/streamexecutordoc/se_and_openmp.rst

 **StreamExecutor** and **libomptarget** are libraries that are both meant to solve the problem of providing runtime support for offloading computational work to an accelerator device.
-The libomptarget library is already hosted as an LLVM subproject, and there is currently a proposal to create another LLVM subproject containing StreamExecutor.
+The libomptarget library is already hosted within the OpenMP LLVM subproject, and there is currently a proposal to create another LLVM subproject containing StreamExecutor.
 To avoid maintaining duplicate functionality in LLVM, it has further been proposed that StreamExecutor implement its platform plugins as thin wrappers around libomptarget RTL instances.
 This document explains why that proposal does not work given the current APIs of the two libraries, and talks about cases where it might make sense.

-Despite the similarities between the two libraries, the libomptarget RTL API does not support the notion of streams of execution so it cannot be used to implement StreamExecutor platforms.
+Despite the similarities between the two libraries, the libomptarget RTL API does not support the notion of streams of execution so it cannot be used to implement general StreamExecutor platforms.

 If the libomptarget RTL interface is extended to support streams in the future, it may then become feasible to implement StreamExecutor on top of libomptarget,